Collaborative Semantic Alignment in Recommendation Systems: Proposed Method

-where $\text{freeze}(\textbf{h}_i)$ indicates the frozen item embedding.
 To prevent over-concentration in the representation space, the uniformity loss is also added as the regularization.
 In our context, we compute and apply the user uniformity loss $l^{\mathcal{U}}_{uniform}$ to optimize the learning of user representations efficiently:

 These two loss metrics work in synergy to maintain proximities between positive instances while dispersing random instances across the hypersphere.
 The final loss function in the user representation learning stage is a combination of the alignment loss and the user uniformity loss: